ChaosJohn/.vim/bundle/vim-autoformat/README.md

 * The default parameters for astyle have been slightly modified: it will wrap spaces around operators.
 * phpCB has been removed from the defaults, due to code-breaking behaviour.
 * XHTML default definition added

+### March 10 2013
+* When no formatter is installed or defined, vim will now auto-indent the file instead.
+This uses the indentfile for that specific filetype.

+### March 13 2013
+* It is now possible to prevent vim-autoformat from overwriting your settings for  `tabstop`, `softtabstop`, `shiftwidth` and `expandtab` in your .vimrc.

+### March 16 2013
+The `dynamic_indent_width` branch has been merged into the master branch.
+* The options `expandtab`, `shiftwidth`, `tabstop` and `softtabstop` are not overwritten anymore.
+* This obsoletes `g:autoformat_no_default_shiftwidth`
+* `g:formatprg_args_expr_<filetype>` is introduced.

+### March 27 2013
+* The default behaviour of gq is enabled again by removing the fallback on auto-indenting.
+Instead, the fallback is only used when running the command `:Autoformat`.
+* For HTML,XML and XHTML, the option `textwidth` is taken into account when formatting.
+This extends the way the formatting style will match your current vim settings.